-Figure 4-2-8: NTP Configuration page Screenshot
+Figure 4-2-8: NTP Configuration Page Screenshot

 Object Description • Mode Indicates the NTP mode operation.
-Possible modes are: Enabled : Enable NTP mode operation.
-When enable NTP mode operation, the agent forward and to transfer NTP messages between the clients and the server when they are not on the same subnet domain. ■ Disabled : Disable NTP mode operation.
+Possible modes are: ■ Enabled: Enable NTP mode operation.
+When enabling NTP mode operation, the agent forward and transfer NTP messages between the clients and the server when they are not on the same subnet domain. ■ Disabled : Disable NTP mode operation.
 Server # Provide the NTP IPv4 or IPv6 address of this switch.
-IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a color separating each field (:).
+IPv6 address is in 128-bit records represented as eight fields of up to four hexadecimal digits with a colon separating each field (:).
 For example, 'fe80::215:c5ff:fe03:4dc7'.
-The symbol '::' is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros; but it can only appear once.
-It also used a following legally IPv4 address.
-For example, '::192.1.2.34'.
+The symbol '::' is a special syntax that can be used as a shorthand way of representing multiple 16-bit groups of contiguous zeros, but it can only appear once.
+It also uses a legal IPv4 address like '::192.1.2.34'.

-Reset : Click to undo any changes made locally and revert to previously saved values.
+: Click to undo any changes made locally and revert to previously saved values.